pinouchon/pinouchon.github.io/_posts/2016-02-27-is-meteor-about-to-get-relevant.markdown

 and [fixes the NPM packages support, and adds module support](https://github.com/meteor/meteor/blob/release-1.3/packages/modules/README.md).
 More details about 1.3 in the [transmission episode 6](https://www.youtube.com/watch?v=bLv2_A-hF8A)

-Once that is out of the way, the top priority seem to be Reactive GraphQL, or Apollo, and it [looks awesome](https://voice.kadira.io/meteor-s-reactive-graphql-is-just-awesome-b21074231528#.8gtexgl1t)
+Once that is out of the way, the top priority seems to be Reactive GraphQL, or Apollo, and it [looks awesome](https://voice.kadira.io/meteor-s-reactive-graphql-is-just-awesome-b21074231528#.8gtexgl1t)

 For more info about Apollo: <!--